ctnr-io/cluster-api-provider-contabo/README.md

 - Ensure your OAuth2 application has sufficient API permissions

 **Instance creation failures:**
-- Verify the instance type is available in your selected region
+- Verify the product ID is available in your selected region
-- Check that the image ID is valid and available
+- Check that the image ID is valid and available (use Contabo API to list available images)
 - Ensure your Contabo account has sufficient quota
+- Check the instance display name format follows the required pattern

-**Network connectivity issues:**
+**Private network issues:**
-- Verify security groups and firewall rules allow necessary traffic
+- Verify private networks are created at cluster level before machine creation
-- Check that the control plane endpoint is accessible
+- Check that private network CIDR doesn't conflict with existing networks
+- Ensure private network assignment occurs after instance is in "installing" state

+**SSH key issues:**
+- Verify SSH key IDs exist in your Contabo account
+- Check that SSH keys are properly referenced in cluster or machine specs
+- Ensure SSH keys are accessible in the selected region

+**Instance state issues:**
+- Check instance conditions and status for detailed error information
+- Monitor instance lifecycle transitions (creating → provisioning → installing → running)
+- Verify instance reuse pattern works correctly with display name state management

 For more help, please open an issue in the GitHub repository.